 I’m in a love-hate relationship with the candy bowl.
 I had forgotten what happens in the days leading up to Halloween when all those sweet treats eye you every time you come in the door.
 There might not be any left for trick-or-treaters.At least I’m breaking up my Snickers habit with bowls of something I feel good about.
 This is a recipe I’ve been meaning to re-visit for years.
-Since Frank and I both fell hard for the original, I knew that a slow-cooker version would make this chili something that would save us in the middle of a busy week when those take-out menus start looking awfully tempting.
+Since Frank and I both fell hard for the original, I knew that a slow-cooker white chili chicken would make this delicious dish something that would save us in the middle of a busy week when those take-out menus start looking awfully tempting.

-Truth is, dinners like this make me feel like we’re winning at the parenting game.
-These fall evenings between baths and books and stuffy noses, early evening walks around the neighborhood and the bottomless laundry pile, to have the smell of this warm, hearty dinner filling the house is seriously satisfying.
+Truth is, dinners like this slow-cooker white chili chicken make me feel like we’re winning at the parenting game.
+These fall evenings between baths and books and stuffy noses, early evening walks around the neighborhood and the bottomless laundry pile, to have the smell of this warm, hearty dinner filling the house all the way from the crock pot is seriously satisfying.

-White Chicken Chili simmering in the slow-cooker is like money in the bank.
+Slow-cooker White Chicken Chili simmering in the kitchen is like money in the bank.
 Not to mention insurance against the candy bowl.

 - 1 lb Dried White Beans (like cannellini)